Gulf toadfish

 The Gulf toadfish (Opsanus beta) is a species of toadfish found in the Gulf of Mexico.

 Description

 Gulf toadfish commonly weigh 2 to 3 lb. and measure 11-14 in but smaller ones are sometimes caught weighing 0.25 lb. measuring 4-5 in.

 Distribution

 The Gulf toadfish is found in the Gulf of Mexico commonly inshore around bridges and structure such as pilings.
 They prefer shallow areas near baitfish populations.

+Biology

 Diet

 The Gulf toadfish is an opportunistic feeder and feeds on the bottom.
 They prefer to be near areas supporting baitfish so that they can feed without having to travel far.

+Calls

+Like others of the family, gulf toadfish make mating calls, which may make them vulnerable to predation by dolphins such as bottlenoses; dolphin diets often include sound-producing fish, making up to 80% of their diet, approximately 13% of which are toadfish.
+In response, gulf toadfish are able to suppress their calls when detecting dolphin; their cortisol levels were significantly elevated when exposed to dolphin calls, while the clicks produced by snapping shrimp were ignored as background noise.